screwdriver-cd/guide/docs/cluster-management/configure-artifacts-unzip-service.md

 WORKER_MAX_TASK_PROCESSORS | 10 | The maximum number of workers to spawn under this multiWorker.
-WORKER_CHECK_TIMEOUT | 1000 | How often to check if the event loop is blocked (in ms) WORKER_MAX_EVENT_LOOP_DELAY | 10 | How long the event loop has to be delayed before considering it blocked (in ms) WORKER_PARALLEL_UPLOAD_LIMIT| 0 | Number of parallel executions of uploading to the Store (unlimited when less than 0)
+WORKER_CHECK_TIMEOUT | 1000 | How often to check if the event loop is blocked (in ms) WORKER_MAX_EVENT_LOOP_DELAY | 10 | How long the event loop has to be delayed before considering it blocked (in ms) WORKER_PARALLEL_UPLOAD_LIMIT| 0 | Maximum number of parallel executions of uploads to the store (unlimited when less than 0)

 ```yaml
 # config/local.yaml